workadventure/upload-maps/README.md

 > > After the upload succeeds, your folder will be placed inside the map-storage folder in public (map-storage/public).

-If you have any questions or need further assistance, don't hesitate to ask!
+If you have any questions or need further assistance, don't hesitate to ask ! (a.artus@workadventu.re)